dockstore/dockstore-documentation/docs/getting-started/github-apps/migrating-tools-to-github-apps.rst

 .. figure:: /assets/images/docs/single-tool-to-migrate.png
    :alt: Tool to Migrate

 As noted in our other documentation, create a ``/.dockstore.yml`` file in the root directory of the branch you want to migrate (in this example, it's the master branch) in your repository.
-The file should look like the following
+The file should look like the following:

 .. code:: yaml